 How to get the best first-time homeowners insurance rate

-Getting quotes from several different companies can help you find a more competitive rate for your home insurance.
-Every company has different rates and prices can vary greatly.
+- The first step is to shop around and compare different home insurance carriers to see which will offer you the coverage you want at the most competitive rate.
+Getting quotes from several companies can help you find a more competitive rate for your home insurance.
+Every company has different rates, and prices can vary greatly.
 Each insurance provider will weigh your rating factors differently.
 For example, if you have a prior claim, you may find that one company surcharges the claim much more heavily than another.

 How to keep your homeowners insurance rate low

 - Avoid filing claims unless necessary: Although your insurance is designed to protect your finances by reducing your out-of-pocket costs from a covered claim, filing too many claims can have a negative impact on your premiums.
-It may be best to avoid claiming minor damages, such as damages that cost only slightly more than your homeowners insurance deductible, that you can easily pay for out of pocket.
+Knowing when to file a home insurance claim and when to pay out of pocket may help you save.
+If the cost of the damage is below, equal to or slightly above your deductible, you may be better off foregoing the claims process to avoid a rate hike.

-- Keep your credit score high: Although some states prohibit using your credit score as a rating factor, most do look at your credit history when rating your policy.
+- Keep your credit score high: Although some states prohibit using your credit history as a rating factor, most do look at your credit-based insurance score when rating your policy.
 A higher score generally means lower premiums.

 - Stay with your insurer to take advantage of loyalty discounts: Shopping for a new carrier might help you find a lower premium, but you could also miss out on loyalty discounts if you change providers too often.